flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 # Custom Hydraulics

 ## Gear system
+New gear system aims at replicating its real counterpart in the slightest details.
+While more improvements will come, the current system already features:
+  - Rigid body physics of gears and doors
+  - Hydraulic actuators simulation with "push to retract" main gears and "push to extend" nose gear.
+  - All proximity sensors, one set per LGCIU computer
+  - LGCIU computers monitoring, sequence control state machine and their change-over mechanism
+  - Safety valve / Shut off valve / Vent valves controls
+  - Gear lever baulk lock mechanism powered by LGCIUs
+  - Emergency extension system

+Non exhaustive list of features yet to come:
+  - Aerodynamic effects
+  - Complete fault monitoring and BITE tests of LGCIUs
+  - Complete set of failures
+  - Animated emergency gear crank handle

 ### Failures
 Some first failures are provided, and while ECAM information impact is a temporary placeholder, consequences on the gear system are fully modeled.